rgurlek/rgurlek.github.io/_software/4 - Enflasyon Sepetim.md

 collection: software
 ---

-[Enflasyon Sepetim](https://enflasyon.shinyapps.io/sepetim/) is A web application that enables Turkish consumers, who are mostly sceptic of the official inflation rates and are looking for alternative sources, to calculate their customized inflation rate.
+[Enflasyon Sepetim](https://enflasyon.shinyapps.io/sepetim/) is a web application that enables Turkish consumers, who are mostly sceptic of the official inflation rates and are looking for alternative sources, to calculate their customized inflation rate.
 I scrape prices of a wide range of goods from the websites of major grocery stores daily and the application allows users to specify their basket to calculate their personalized inflation rate.